godotengine/godot-docs/classes/class_environment.rst

 | *Getter*  | get_ambient_light_energy()      |
 +-----------+---------------------------------+

-Energy of the ambient light.
+The ambient light's energy.
 The higher the value, the stronger the light.

 ----